Knotx/knotx-launcher/README.md

   }
 }
 ```
 - `scanPeriod` in milliseconds.
-If property is specified, the Knot.x scans the defined configuration stores and redeploys the Knot.x application on changes.
+If property is specified, Launcher scans the defined configuration stores and redeploys the Knot.x application on changes.
 - `stores` it's an array of configuration stores.
 Each store requires two properties:
   - `type` a declared data store, such as File(**file**), JSON(**json**), Environment Variables(**env**), System Properties(**sys**), HTTP endpoint(**http**), Event Bus (**event-bus**), Directory(**dir**), Git (**git**), Kubernetes Config Map(**configmap**), Redis(**redis**), Zookeeper (**zookeeper**), Consul (**consul**), Spring Config (**spring-config-server**), Vault (**vault**)
   - `format` a format of the configuration file, such as JSON(**json**), HOCON(**conf**) and YAML(**yaml**)

-In addition to the the out of the box config stores and formats it's easy to provide your own [custom
+In addition to the out of the box config stores and formats it's easy to provide your own [custom
 implementation](https://github.com/Knotx/knotx-launcher/blob/master/src/main/java/io/knotx/launcher/config/ConfProcessor.java)
 thanks to the Vert.x Config SPI.